A trial by TikTok and the death knell for MeToo. Who won Depp v Heard?

 With both Johnny Depp and Amber Heard resting their cases in the multi-million-dollar defamation trial, it now comes down to the jury to decide the verdict.
 But with Johnny Depp already winning the social media war, does it really matter?
 Rachel Sharp reports

-Of all the accusations to emerge from the bombshell defamation trial opposing Johnny Depp and Amber Heard over the last six weeks, one of the most memorable came from social media.
+Of all the accusations to emerge from the bombshell defamation trial opposing Johnny Depp and Amber Heard over the course of six weeks, one of the most memorable came from social media.

 On 5 May, the internet blew up with online sleuths claiming they had caught Amber Heard snorting cocaine on the witness stand at the court in Fairfax, Virginia.